DP-REC: Private & Communication-Efficient Federated Learning: for private and efficient communication in FL

 \begin{lemma} Consider compressing the expected value of $\zeta$ under the $q_{\phi_s}(\bs{\Delta}_s)$ at \eqref{eq:define_p_q}, and let $\xi$ be a desired average compression bias of \rec{} for $\zeta$.
 To achieve this target, a sufficient bitrate $b$ is at most

 where $|\zeta| \leq G$ and $\mathcal{D}_2\left(q_{\bs{\phi}_s} || p_{\theta}\right)$, and thus the maximum bitrate $b$, is controlled by the chosen $(\varepsilon, \delta)$. \end{lemma} \begin{proof} The proof follows from \eqref{eq:sup_ex_bound}, by setting $K=2^b$, rearranging the terms and adjusting for $G$. \end{proof} We also verify the claim empirically (Figure~\ref{fig:bitwidth_ablation}), fixing the bound on the R\'enyi divergence and showing that the performance with extreme compression (\emph{i.e.}, $7$ bits$/$tensor) and no compression is similar.
+Finally, to confirm that various granularity of compression (per-parameter, per-layer, per-network, etc.) does not interfere with our privacy analysis, we introduce and prove the following theorem.